Parent guide

 Diagnostic

-A structured first check so the five-month plan starts from the right place, not a guess.
+A structured first check so the five-month plan starts from the actual weak spot, not a guess.

 Start the diagnostic